What is RevPAR?

 How to calculate RevPAR in hotels

-Simply multiply your average daily rate (ADR) by your occupancy rate.
+To calculate RevPAR in hotels, simply multiply your average daily rate (ADR) by your occupancy rate.
+For example:

 If your hotel is occupied at 70% with an ADR of $100, your RevPAR will be $70.